 Late flowering plants are essential sources of nectar for insects including butterflies and bees who are still foraging at this time of the year.
 Martyn Loach suggests five plants that will make your garden wildlife friendly into the autumn.

-After an exceptionally warm December, winter is forecast to be much colder.
-Frosts and perhaps snow will threaten the survival of our garden wildlife but, as Nathan James Dodd discovers, it's not difficult to provide a little assistance to help birds and other animals survive the severe weather.
+After an exceptionally warm December, the weather is forecast to become much colder.
+Frosts and perhaps snow will threaten the survival of our garden wildlife but, as Andy Taylor discovers, it's not difficult to provide a little assistance to help birds and other animals survive the severe weather.

 In the Wildlife Care section on GardenSite you'll find a huge range of items.
 These include nesting boxes to provide shelter ovtha.er the winter and a nesting site in the spring, and bird feeders that should be placed at head height and near a sheltered area such as a hedge.

 Bags of specialised winter food are available as well as other high protein goodies such as fat balls that you can easily make-up in your kitchen.
 You can also help birds by not cutting down seeding plants such as sunflowers and planting berry bearing trees and shrubs like holly, viburnum or pyracantha.

 Remember not to leave any netting or mesh, that you have used to hang food up, lying around once the fat is eaten - birds will get tangled in it.
 Also don't use polyunsaturated fats or butter that might get smeared on their feathers.

 Fruit is a also a nutritious and juicy bird food, unsalted peanuts and bacon, fresh coconut and uncooked oats are other useful foodstuffs, as are leftovers such as bits of cheese, soaked dog biscuits, boiled rice and spare pet food (although the latter might also attract unwanted attention from cats).
 Never give birds milk, cooked oats or desiccated coconut.